My first

 glimpse of the Butthole

-Surfers was in a packed club in downtown Austin.
+Surfers was in a sweaty, packed club in downtown Austin.
 The drummers (note plural)

 were pounding fiercely and Gibby Haynes was screaming ceaselessly.
 I had never